FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 Furthermore, we will be providing open source iterations of much of the foundations.
 We want everyone to find a provider they Trust.
 Not everyone will be able to provide themselves for now or in the immediate future.

 Also, if it catches fire: States will try too.
 Either to try and catch up with The New World.
-Or in attempts to bring it about and make themselves obsolete.
+Or in attempts to bring it about and make their systems obsolete while forging with all they can towards their perturbations of all it will become along the way and ahead.

 ---